-You might be confused about how much formula and when should a baby eat?
+You might be confused about how much formula and when should a baby eat.
 And how do you know your baby is hungry?
 Don’t worry.
 We have made for you a simple and ultimate chart to take as a guide.
-It’s showing baby formula amount by age and by weight your little one needs.
+It’s showing baby formula amounts by age and by weight your little one needs.
 Also, what you should do before formula-feeding your infant and how to realize your baby’s hunger cues.
 So, stay with us.

 “The most important thing to remember, whether you breastfeed or bottle-feed, is that your baby’s feeding needs are unique.”Source: www.healthychildren.org